bshack/white-label/README.md

 #### Router

 This project uses the [White Label Router](https://github.com/bshack/white-label-router).
 Full Documentation is available on the project page.

+In this project the router files are placed here:

+/app/assets/script/router

 #####Let's look at an example: